Shared Instrumentation Facility, Microscope Manager

 - Experience working with and communicating with service engineers

-- Knowledge of other materials characterization techniques, such as SEM and XRD
+- Knowledge of other materials characterization techniques, such as Raman spectroscopy

-- Track record of publication in scientific journals
+- Record of relevant publications in scientific journals

 About Mines & Golden, CO: